 After seeing a good mate of mine roll his Patrol on a gravel road, I’ve been very aware of putting too much weight on my roof.
 Most 4WD’s are only rated to take 100kg on the roof anyway, and if you have a full length steel roof rack, you are going to have used up a sizeable chunk of that 100kg without adding anything on top.

 I see people regularly with big storage boxes on the roof, LPG bottles and more Jerry cans than you would want to add up.
 Asides from the risk of damaging your roof, your centre of gravity is ridiculously increased, to a level where it would be very easy to tip your car over.
 Keep the weight down as low as possible, and use the roof racks for light weight, bulky items (chairs, swags, tents, fishing rods etc).
-Check this out for more information: Roof Racks; are you overloaded?
+Check this out for more information: Roof Rack weight limit.

 If this post seems a little negative, I apologise.
 I’m not trying to be negative.
 4WD accessories have transformed the way 4WD’s perform, and have made my 80 much more enjoyable to travel with.
 However, I think it’s a good idea for those modifying their 4WD’s to consider any potential downsides, so they aren’t bitten down the track.
 I don’t have a problem with those running big tyres and lift kits.